Freight Shipping from Indianapolis to Kansas City

 How much does it cost to ship freight from Indianapolis to Kansas City?

-Full truckload (FTL) rates from Indianapolis, IN to Kansas City, KS currently range from $1,269-$1,564 for a standard dry van load over the 590-mile route.
+Full truckload (FTL) rates from Indianapolis, IN to Kansas City, KS currently range $1,269-$1,564 (roughly $2.15-$2.66 per mile over 590 miles).
 LTL shipments typically cost $525-$902 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Indianapolis to Kansas City?

-Standard FTL transit from Indianapolis to Kansas City is approximately 11 hrs by truck over 590 miles.
+Standard FTL transit from Indianapolis to Kansas City is approximately 11 hrs by truck over 590 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Avon Intermodal to BNSF Argentine Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Indianapolis to Kansas City freight?